antronerds/r2-tutorials/docs/Using_Signatures.md

 [**Figure 1: Signature score: one category vs up/downcategory**](_static/images/Genesetsignatures/Genesetcorrelation_sig_score_explained_v0.png)

--   What is a genesignature
+-   What is a gene signature
--   Create a track using the weight scores of a genesignature
+-   Create a track using the weight scores of a gene signature
--   Relate a weighed genesignature track to a single gene
+-   Relate a weighed gene signature track to a single gene
--   Find correlating genesignatures with a track
+-   Find correlating gene signatures with a track

 ------------------------
   ![](_static/images/R2d2_logo.png)**Did you know that you can create gene category couples**